MoAtia/VAE-DDPM-Image-Generation-Comparison/README.md

 ## VAE Experiments

-To reproduce the VAE results, rerun the notebook after updating the model configuration with the parameters reported in the report/documentation.
+To reproduce the VAE results, rerun the notebook after updating the model configuration with the parameters reported in `vae_report.pdf`.

 Configuration files (`config.json`) can be found in the following experiment directories: